Explainer-Tough EU tech rules: here's the what, why and what comes next

 Rule breakers face fines as high as 10% of their annual global turnover, while repeat offenders can be broken up as a last resort.

-The DSA also targets very large online platforms, defined as companies with more than 45 million users in Europe, according to an EU document seen by Reuters.
+The DSA also targets very large online platforms, defined as companies with more than 45 million users in Europe.

 The tech giants are required to do more to tackle illegal content such as hate speech and child sexual abuse material, misuse of their platforms that impinges on fundamental rights, and intentional manipulation of platforms, such as using bots to influence elections and public health.